- Difficulty: Moderate+

 Which airport should I fly to?
 Santiago International Airport.

-Arrival at the pretty Galician town of Sarria, where many pilgrims travelling the last 100 kms to Santiago depart from.
+Arrival at the Galician town of Sarria, the starting point for all pilgrims wishing to complete the last 100 kms of the Camino.

 Day 2 Sarria to Portomarin:

-Set off on the Camino amongst ancient oak, birch and chestnut forest and later walk through many hamlets dotted around areas of cultivated land and grazing pastures along quiet country lanes and natural pathways.
+Today you set off on the Camino walking through ancient oak, birch and chestnut forests and later through many hamlets dotted around areas of cultivated land and grazing pastures along quiet country lanes and natural pathways.
+Enjoy the peace and tranquility as you walk through a part of rural Spain that seems to be caught in a time warp!

 Day 3 Portomarin to Lestedo:

-Pine forests, corn fields, meadows and oak and chestnut woodland accompanies you on this strech of the Camino.
-You will also cross a number of small villages full of rural character.
+Pine forests, corn fields, meadows and leafy green woodland accompanies you on this strech of the Camino.
+You will also cross a number of small villages full of rural character, with ancient stone-built houses in age-old villages that reflect the simpler pace of life of a bygone era.

 Day 4 Lestedo to Melide:

-You will cross 6 river valleys along secluded pathways through mature woodland.
-The area is full of medieval castles as well as Romanesque churches and settlements.
+Today you will cross several beautiful river valleys as you follow secluded pathways through mature woodland.
+The area is full of medieval castles as well as Romanesque churches and ancient settlements.

-A short stage walking amongst woodland, meadows and small orchards near the many small villages you go through.
+A short stage day to give your legs a rest!
+You will walk amongst woodland, meadows and small orchards which surround the many small villages you go through.
+You'll be tempted to stop and savour each one you encounter!

 Day 7 Rua to Santiago de Compostela: